MicrosoftDocs/globalization/globalization/testing/test-cases-for-locale-awareness.md

 ## Dynamic usage of format separators

 Verify that date, time, and numeric values are parsed using locale-aware methods.
-Make sure the separators or "picture" "formats are derived from locale data or localized data in the application.
+Make sure the separators or formatting templates are derived from locale data or localized data in the application.

 **Applicability**: Applications that allow you to enter formatted data.